fletchjp/MERG-Arduino-Software/TestDisplay/Readme.md

  The code is integrated with the IOAbstraction and TaskmanagerIO libraries.

  I am extending the examples to include a 20 by 4 display, starting with HelloI2C20x4 to sort out the basics.

+ I am now having a big problem with LiquidCrystalIO not working with a 20 by 4 display.
+Code which worked before no longer works.

+ I have reported the problem as one with the library as the hardware works with another library.

  #### TaskMgrI2C20x4